biowaffeln/msc-19-showcase/src/markdown-pages/josh-murr/index.md

 artist: 'Josh Murr'
 title: 'Learning to Learn To See'
 thumbnail: 'image.png'
+description: "A remake of Memo Akten's Learning To See built specifically for the web"
 ---

 _Learning to Learn to See_ is a remake of Memo Akten's [_Learning To See_][lts] built specifically for the web, [available to use here.][app]